rvl-system/rvl-firmware/README.md

 This project is still under heavy development, documentation coming soon once things have settled!

+In the mean time, check out this tech demo of the hardware (as of August 2017).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/c0nkdtS_-Bg" frameborder="0" allowfullscreen></iframe>

 # License

 All schematics, layouts, software, and other documentation for raver-lights is released under the General Public License.